top of page

 Here's Nottingham central station, taken from its website.

-Nottingham Trent University has six campuses, but the conference was held at the City campus where over 17 000 students are enrolled in a range of programs.
-The university, dating back to 1843, has a lovely mixture of old and new buildings, the flagships of the City campus being the Grade II listed Newton and Arkwright buildings (see photos below).
+Nottingham Trent University has six campuses.
+The conference was held at the City campus where over 17 000 students are enrolled in a range of programs.
+The university, dating back to 1843, has a lovely mixture of old and new buildings, the flagships of the City campus being the Grade II listed Newton and Arkwright buildings.
+[See photos later in this section of my post.]

 I also caught up with my friend, HB, whom I’d met the previous year at the Helsinki conference.
 HB wasn’t attending the conference, but she caught the train over from Leeds where she lived for an evening dinner get together at the Bar + Block Steakhouse next to my hotel.
 We had a blast catching up.